hyprwm/hyprland-wiki/content/configuring/selectors.md

 > `m3` is not a relative match: it falls through to a workspace *name* lookup, and does nothing unless a workspace is literally named `m3`.
 > Write `m+3`, `m-3`, or `m~3`.

-A workspace query has two modes, either it's an exact query:
+A workspace filter has two modes.

+Either it's an exact query:
 - `1` - By number
 - `previous` - Previous workspace
 - `special:name` - Special workspaces (aka. scratchpads)